hashobject/blog.hashobject.com/resources/posts/20130722-website-launch-checklist.md

 ## chrome web store

 If you are developing web app you may think about publishing it to [Chrome Web Store](https://chrome.google.com/webstore).
-In such case you will have one more channel for discoverability - users will find your app through the store.
+In such case you will have one more additional channel for discoverability - users will find your app through the store.
 It's fairly easy to publish application to Web Store.
 Please visit [official documentation](https://developers.google.com/chrome/web-store/docs/publish) for details guide on this topic.

 ## pagespeed tools